danielguerra69/espcap/README.md

 # espcap

-espcap is program that uses pyshark to capture packets from a pcap file or live from a network interface and index them with Elasticsearch.
+espcap is a program that uses pyshark to capture packets from a pcap file or live from a network interface and index them with Elasticsearch.
 Since espcap uses pyshark - which provides a wrapper API to tshark - it can use wireshark dissectors to parse any protocol.